SeriousOldMan/Simulator-Controller/Docs/Installation & Configuration.md

 #### Going deeper into the rabbit hole

 After creating the general configuration using "Simulator Setup" or "Simulator Configuration", Simulator Controller will be already ready to race.
-But there are many more settings to customize the behaviour of Simulator Controller available in the ["Session Database"](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Session-Database).
+But there are many more settings to customize the behavior of Simulator Controller available in the ["Session Database"](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Session-Database).
 These settings can be created for specific combinations of a simulator and a car and even track, thereby giving you great flexibility for the best possible experience.
 But there is a downside, you have to learn all these settings.
 Don't worry, all settings have a reasonable default, so you can start right away.
 Here is the documentation about all [available settings](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Session-Settings).

 #### Special configuration options for optimizing overall performance